-When the author attempted to pack he realized he was not sure what a suitcase was or what it was for.
+When the author attempted to pack his suitcase realized he was not sure what a suitcase was or what it was for.
 The coup de grace was that he needed help to close the zipper on his suitcase.

 Neurotoxic metabolites would have a propensity to harm all neurons in general but specifically those with receptors configured to interact with spatially compatible neurotoxins, produced in the patient’s own liver.
 When viewed in an abstract manner, neurodegenerative diseases might soon be classifiable as an inborn error of metabolism but with a delayed onset of presentation and recognition.

-This proposed theory represents the cumulative thought processes resulting from reanalysis of all possible causes and origins of neurodegenerative diseases.
-Using this type of observation and analysis repetitively led the author to the near inevitable conclusion that the inciting causes of Alzheimer’s, ALS, Primary Dementia, Parkinson’s and degenerative retinal diseases most probably originates in the patient’s own liver via the production of neurotoxins.
+This proposed theory represents the cumulative thought processes resulting from reanalysis of all possible causes and origins of neurodegenerative brain diseases.
+Using this type of observation and analysis repetitively led the author to the near inevitable conclusion that the inciting causes of Alzheimer’s, ALS, Primary Dementia, Parkinson’s, Multiple Sclerosis and degenerative retinal diseases most probably originates in the patient’s own liver via the production of neurotoxins.